-In every orphanage and childcare center, we provide practical reforms to staffing patterns and other administrative practices and implement minor changes to facilities.
+In every center, we provide practical reforms to staffing patterns and other administrative practices and implement minor changes to facilities.
 Our work emphasizes five principles of quality caregiving to support the core priority of ensuring high-quality, stable, nurturing caregiving relationships for every child, as described in our “Vision” page.

 Many of the most damaging aspects of care emerge from unfortunate and ill-informed management practices, such as the rotation of children from group to group, moving caregivers from group to group, and caregiver schedules that staff prefer but do not allow for proper bonding between child and caregiver.
 Making these shifts in management priorities can have a profound effect in the lives of all children in care, and some of these changes don’t cost a dime to implement.